Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Main results

 is a smooth curve on the $(a,b)$-plane; see the black dotted-dashed curve in Figure \ref{g=0}. \end{proof} \begin{lemma} $g(a,b)=0$ has no zero in $\overline{ I_A}\times [5/2,\sqrt{2}(\sqrt{3}+1)]$. \end{lemma} \begin{proof} We split each one-dimensional interval into 100 equal parts and obtain $10^4$ subintervals.
 We check whether possible zeros exist in each subinterval.
 For example, for one of the subintervals $\theta=[1,1.01]\times [2.5,2.5+(\sqrt{2}(\sqrt{3}+1)-2.5)/100]$, we compute the interval value of $g(a,b)$ on this subinterval and obtain

 Then, from the property \eqref{intervalproperty} we know that $0\notin R(g(a,b);\theta)$, which implies $g(a,b)$ has no zero on $\theta$.
-In a similar way, we deal with the other subintervals.
+Similarly, we handle the remaining subintervals.
 Finally, we derive the result. \end{proof}

-\begin{proof}[The proof of Theorem \ref{theo1}] From Proposition \ref{proposition1} we know that the only position for a concave kite shape with two pairs of equal masses is the one shown in Figure \ref{isotri}.
+\begin{proof}[The proof of Theorem \ref{theo1}] From Proposition \ref{proposition1} we know that for a symmetric concave kite central configuration with two pairs of equal masses, one pair should lie on the base, as shown in Figure \ref{isotri}.
 From Lemma \ref{g(a,b)} we know that $b=\hat b(a)$ is uniquely determined by $a\in I_A$.
 By substituting $b=\hat b(a)$ into the expression of $m$ in \eqref{mintwo} we obtain

-which implies that $\hat m(a)$ is a positive differentiable function with respect to the only variable $a\in I_A$.
+which implies that $\hat m(a)$ is a positive differential function with respect to the only variable $a\in I_A$.

 In conclusion, for any $a\in I_A$, $b=\hat b(a)$ and $m=\hat m(a)$ are uniquely determined successively.
 Hence, the concave kite central configurations in the planar 4-body problem with two pairs of equal masses, as shown in Figure \ref{isotri1}, form a single-parameter family with the parameter $a\in I_A$. \end{proof}